Peyton-Cysewski/reading-notes-401/reading-03.md

 ```

 ## Read from a File
 This examples shows a program that creates a file and writes the integers 1 through 10 in it.
-It then takes that file and reads directly from it outputing the integers in the console.
+It then takes that file and reads directly from it outputting the integers in the console.
 ```
 using System;
 using System.IO;